nateforsyth/nateforsyth.github.io/_posts/2019-02-15-from-dot-net-to-sharepoint.md

 I am now 13 months into the same role and am neck deep in the development of a productised [SharePoint Accelerator](https://solarworkplace.co.nz/) including near stock look and feel custom WebParts and Extensions using the SharePoint Framework (SPFx), Information Architecture, SharePoint Administration and Configuration, and automated tenant provisioning including IA.

+I now work directly with half a dozen large NZ companies delivering near stock Intranet experiences with just enough customisation to make everything better (imho).

-To say that getting into SharePoint was unexpected is an understatement, and I'd be lying if I said I didn't still pine for .NET, but the challenge is real, as are the skills (specifically front end web-dev with React).
+To say that getting into SharePoint was unexpected is an understatement, and I'd be lying if I said I didn't still pine for .NET, but the challenge is real, as are the transferrable skills (specifically front end web-dev with React).

 I can confidently say that I am now a SharePoint Developer first and foremost.